Yancey2023/CommandFallingBlock/README.md

 ## Description

-CommandFallingBlock, a fabric mod in minecraft 1.20.1, adds `fallingblock` command to summon falling block conveniently.
+CommandFallingBlock, a fabric mod in minecraft, adds `fallingblock` command to summon falling block conveniently.

+supported minecraft versions: `1.16.5`, `1.20.1`, `1.20.2`

 ## How to use